The year was turning.

-It is determined based on both the Crawl rate (technical limitation) and the Crawl Demand (Importance of your URLs).
+It is determined based on both the Crawl rate (technical limitation) and the Crawl Demand (importance of your URLs).
 In a nutshell, Crawl Budget is the number of URLs Google can and wants to crawl.

 If Google doesn't crawl, your page won't rank for anything.

 Though you have exciting and unique content, it's the crawl budget that decides the fate.
-So, If you have more number of URLs than the crawl budget, there are chances that Google might not be crawling your relevant pages.
+So, If you have more URLs than the crawl budget, there are chances that Google might not be crawling your relevant pages.

 That said if you have a big website with hundreds of links, you need to get the site optimized for the crawl.